 Should I leave my golf cart plugged in all the time?

-No, it’s not advisable to leave your golf cart plugged in constantly.
+No, it’s not advisable to leave it plugged in constantly.
 Overcharging can damage the batteries and shorten their lifespan.
-Once your golf cart is fully charged, be sure to unplug it.
+When it is fully charged, be sure to unplug it.
+By doing so, you will preserve the battery’s health.

 How often do golf cart batteries need water?